This post may contain affiliate sales links. Please read my disclosure policy.

-These Tiramisu Cupcakes are the jam!
-They’re like little individual tiramisu cakes.
-They’re drizzled with an espresso Kahlua mixture, filled with tiramisu filling and topped with a light Kahlua mascarpone buttercream.
-It’s my new favorite, for sure!
+These moist and fluffy Tiramisu Cupcakes are irresistible!
+Each cupcake is filled with tiramisu cream and topped with a light Kahlua mascarpone buttercream.

 I hope you had a great new years weekend!
 I spent it with my parents and some friends I’ve known since elementary and middle school.
 It was so nice.
 There was certainly lots of football watching given all the bowl games.
 And as we are getting into NFL playoff season (yay Panthers!), I’m pretty sure I’ll be making these Eggless Chocolate Chip Cookie Dough Footballs again soon.
 They are perfect for football watching. 🙂